hugolee003/scissors/README.md

 # URL Shortener

-A URL Shortener made with the help of Node.js and MongoDB as Database.
+A URL Shortener made with the help of Node.js and MongoDB as a Database.
 ## Demo

 https://urlshortner-5ape.onrender.com